malaknasser812/Real_Time_Vital_sign_Monitoring/README.md

 - Linking Viewers :-

-  Linking the two viewers together for synchronized playback and analysis of the signals, using the controls will control the two signals simultaneously.
+  Linking the two viewers together for synchronized playback and analysis of the signals, using the controls will enable you to handle the two signals simultaneously.

 ## Our Team